Rock Drawings in Valcamonica: The historiated cycle: themes and periodization

 In the 1960s, the archaeologist Emmanuel Anati, among the first to systematically study the area, drew up a chronology of rock carvings.
 It compared the style and types of the symbols to identify possible correlations with the traditional historical periodization, from Prehistory to the Middle Ages.

 According to Anati's research results, Val Camonica is divided into Proto-Camunian, Camunian I, II, III, IV and Post-Camunian (Roman, Medieval ages and recent) periods.

 Epipaleolithic

 The earliest rock carvings date back to epipaleolithic (or Mesolithic, Proto-Camunian, 8th-6th millennium BC), several millennia after the retreat of the glacier that covered the Val Camonica (Würm glaciation).
 Those carvings were the work of passing nomadic hunters, following the migrations of their prey.
 The figures represented in fact depict large animals such as deer and elk, which are the typical prey of that period.
 The drawings also describe animals wounded with spears.
 This kind of rock art can be typical for hunters-gatherers and associated with blades and microlites industry.
-Similar representations are present in the town park stone carvings of Luine (comune of Darfo Boario Terme).
+Similar representations are present in the stone carvings of Luine Municipal Park (comune of Darfo Boario Terme).